A split image comparing a physical paper check with a digital eCheck on a computer screen

 Prone to Errors and Reduced Float

 Although computers facilitate the use of echecks, a glitch in processing might lead to an incorrect withdrawal amount or a double withdrawal from your account.
 E-checks can also reduce the amount of ‘float’ in your account.
-For example, if you write an e-check to cover a business expense with the hope that the bank will cash it in a week, and the recipient cashes it sooner, you can find your account overdrawn.
+For example, if you write a check to cover a business expense with the hope that the bank will cash it in a week, and the recipient cashes it sooner, you may find your account overdrawn.

 Susceptible to Fraud

 Computers are prone to hacking, so hackers can potentially gain access to your banking information.
-Some fraudulent businesses also take advantage of this payment method to get you to give them your banking details.
+Some fraudulent businesses also exploit this payment method to obtain your banking details.
 For this reason, you should only provide your banking information to businesses you know and trust.

-The echeck vs. paper check debate has been going on for quite some time now.
-We cannot provide a clear stand on which is better among the two as that would ultimately depend on personal preference.
+The debate between e-checks and paper checks has been ongoing for some time now.
+We cannot provide a clear stand on which is better among the two, as that would ultimately depend on personal preference.

-With that said, if you run a large business and write hundreds or even thousands of checks at a time, e-checks are the best way to go since they’ll save you time and effort.
-But then again, based on what we’ve seen hackers do, you must ask yourself whether or not echecks are safe.
+With that said, if you run a large business and write hundreds or even thousands of checks at a time, e-checks are the best option, as they’ll save you time and effort.
+However, based on what we’ve seen hackers do, you must ask yourself whether e-checks are truly safe.
 For the most part, they are.
 Still, you must always remember to protect your account information.

 What did you like about this piece?
 Do you wish to sign up, share, or comment?
-Kindly reach us at Checkissuing.com to learn more about our services.
+Please visit Checkissuing.com to learn more about our services.